 So, you’re visiting San Francisco and wondering how many fun things you can pack into one day?
 I’ve lived in San Francisco for over 4 years now and I never get tired of exploring this city.
 There is simply SO MUCH to see!
 But, it’s sort of a like a “too many good things” situation.
 It can be really hard for visitors to pick and choose things to do in San Francisco in a day.
 That’s where I come in!

 I took up the challenge of going out into the city and experiencing it as a tourist to see exactly what I could fit into a perfect day in San Francisco.
-I feel pretty good about this visiting If you’re visiting and are looking for the best day ever exploring this foggy city, keep on reading for my One Day in San Francisco Itinerary (an hour-by-hour guide guaranteed for great memories!)
+I feel pretty good about this guide if you’re visiting and are looking for the best day ever exploring this foggy city.
+Keep on reading for my One Day in San Francisco Itinerary (an hour-by-hour guide guaranteed for great memories!)

 What You’ll Need

 First, let’s go over what you’re going to need as you’re out exploring the city all day.
 This San Francisco one day tour itinerary doesn’t have any breaks back at your hotel until it’s time to go to bed.
 Keep in mind this is a tech city and everything is done with phones, so you’ll want to bring a portable charger and probably also your phone charger, just in case!

 The weather is also very odd here.
 You can read my post about what to wear in San Francisco depending on which month you’re visiting for the full breakdown, but it’s a good idea to wear layers.
 Some parts of the city may be cold and foggy while the other parts are sunny!